-Edith Piaff sings of having no regrets whereas Sinatra confesses to have had a few.
+Edith Piaff sings of having no regrets whereas Sinatra confesses to having had a few.
 I have to admit that, as far as the lost second book of Aristotle’s Poetics is concerned, I incline to Piaff’s side.
-This is because when I was at university I took a course on Tragedy which began with the Poetics.
-I can still remember the struggle I had in trying to apply Aristotle’s principles, which were clearly deduced from the Greek drama he knew, to Shakespeare’s tragedies, and in particular attempting to work out which of Lear’s character flaws was the tragic one and how to make something of the key notion of catharsis.
-If courses on comedy were to begin with his lost second book on comedy then I’ve no doubt we would be similarly lumbered with principles which were largely irrelevant to plays such as Twelfth Night, The Rivals or The Importance of Being Ernest, and inhibited in our attempts to work out why they are so successful.
+This is because when I was at university I took a course on Tragedy which began with Poetics.
+I can still remember the struggle I had in trying to apply Aristotle’s principles, which were clearly deduced from the Greek drama he knew to Shakespeare’s tragedies, and in particular, attempting to work out which of Lear’s character flaws was the tragic one and how to make something of the key notion of catharsis.
+If courses on comedy were, to begin with, his lost second book on comedy then I’ve no doubt we would be similarly lumbered with principles which were largely irrelevant to plays such as Twelfth Night, The Rivals or The Importance of Being Ernest and inhibited in our attempts to work out why they are so successful.